Cabinet of Namibia

 The Cabinet of Namibia is an appointed body that was established by Chapter 6 (Articles 35-42) of the Constitution of Namibia.
 It comprises the President of Namibia, the Prime Minister of Namibia and any members that the President may appoint.

 All Cabinet members also sit in the National Assembly.
 This dual membership has been criticised by Namibian civil society groups and opposition parties for creating a significant overlap between executive and legislative branches, undermining the separation of powers.
 Moreover, the seniority of Cabinet members generally relegates ordinary MPs to the back benches.

 List of Cabinets of Namibia

-Current Cabinet (2025-present)
+Current cabinet (2025-present)

-The new Cabinet was announced on 22 March 2025, following the inauguration of President Netumbo Nandi-Ndaitwah on 21 March 2025.
+The new cabinet was announced on 22 March 2025, following the inauguration of president Netumbo Nandi-Ndaitwah on 21 March 2025.
+On 2 April 2026, several new positions were announced.